We've been featured in:

 • Companies should ensure adequate onsite security to prevent workplace devices from being stolen.

-If a business fails to comply with the UK GDPR, it could be liable for any data breach that occurs.
+If a business fails to comply with the UK GDPR, it could be liable for any harm caused by a personal data breach.
+You can share your own experience by getting in touch with our advisory team.

 Calculating Customer Service Data Breach Compensation Claims